- 2 cups cold milk

 - 1 tablespoon baking cocoa

-- In a large bowl, whisk milk and pudding mix for 2 minutes.
-Let stand for 2 minutes or until soft-set.
-In a small bowl, beat cream until it begins to thicken.
+- In a bowl, whisk milk and pudding mix for 2 minutes or until thickened.
+In a small mixing bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until soft peaks form.
-Fold into pudding; cover and refrigerate.
+Fold into pudding; refrigerate.

 - Arrange half of the ladyfingers cut side up in an 11-in. x 7-in. dish.
 Dissolve coffee granules in boiling water; drizzle half over the ladyfingers.
 Spread with half of the pudding mixture.
 Repeat layers.
 Sprinkle with cocoa.
 Refrigerate until serving.
 Yield: 6 servings.